-For decades now, Mario Party has remained the go-to party game for gatherings with friends and family.
+For decades now, Mario Party has remained the quintessential party game for gatherings with friends and family.

-The series has been around since the late 1990s, and Nintendo continues to keep the franchise fresh.
+The series has been around since the late 1990s, and Nintendo continues to keep the franchise novel.

 This includes new mini-games, board themes, game mechanics, and playable characters with each iteration.
-Their most recent entry, Super Mario Party, was released for the Nintendo Switch in 2018.
+Their latest entry, Super Mario Party, was released for the Nintendo Switch in 2018.

-To celebrate the series’ legacy of destroyed friendships and addictive mini-games, we’re highlighting the best games like Mario Party to check out next time you’re at a social function.
+To celebrate the series’ legacy of ruined friendships and engrossing mini-games, we’re highlighting the finest games like Mario Party to check out next time you’re at a social gathering.

 Make sure to check back as we will be updating this list with new games.
 Also, while you’re here, consider reading through our other curated lists: